cbartel/nw-company-tool/docs/setup.md

 add the following new rules:
 ![image](https://user-images.githubusercontent.com/3408102/145679466-eebf513c-a2b4-4785-82a4-878f9cf25676.png)

+Do NOT forget to add this rule to your droplet.

 Now you should be able to reconnect to your droplet on port 2242.

 Now let's update our system using the following command